 Although a solid foundation is crucial to the strength and durability of a home, you can’t live inside a foundation.
 Building a sturdy home requires extensive planning and preparation.
 So to build an organization that excels in knowledge sharing, the blueprints must be impeccable.

-3. Identify How You Will Measure Success Of Knowledge Sharing
+3. Identify How You Will Measure Successful Knowledge Sharing

-No new initiative can be truly successful if you don’t measure and quantify its success.
+No new initiative can be fully effective if you don’t measure and quantify its success.
 Here are some examples of key metrics to measure the success of knowledge sharing in your organization:

 - Amount of content being added